vesground/friends-list/README.md

-# Test task for SoftIndex
+# Friends list
 ### Task description:
-Create Single Page Application that includes form for user creating and table with the users.
+Create Single Page Application that includes a form for friends creating and table  with displaying it.

 Form.
 It has to include next fields:
   * First Name (string)
   * Last Name (string)
+  * Age (number)
   * Phone (string)
-  * Age (number)
 Every input should have validation and errors preview.
 Form can be submitted only when there are any errors.
 After submitting form have to be cleared.

 Table.
-It should have sorting by every field, records removing.
-Data should save in localStorage.
+It should have sorting by every field in different order, records removing.
+Data should be saved in localStorage.

-Stack: Reach, Less, Babel, Eslint, Git, Webpack, Express, Livr
+Stack: Reach, Html5, Less, Babel, Eslint, Git, Webpack, Express, Livr

 ### Run project on a local server